Sho Iwamoto / 岩本 祥

 Outline

-An introductory course to electromagnetism.
-The goal is Maxwell’s equations in vacuum (in integral form), which encapsulate the basic laws of electromagnetism.
+An introductory course on electromagnetism.
+The goal is to understand Maxwell’s equations in vacuum (in integral form), which encapsulate the fundamental laws of electromagnetism.

-You are required to have firm understanding on basic calculus and vector arithmetic as well as foundational understanding of mechanics, oscillatory motions, and waves.
+You are required to have a working knowledge of basic calculus and vector arithmetic, as well as a foundational understanding of mechanics, oscillatory motion, and waves.
 You first learn the concept of fields, which is the most crucial in electromagnetism (and even in modern physics).
 You then learn various laws of electromagnetism and reach Maxwell’s equations, the monumental achievement in 19th-century physics.
 You notice that the equations contain not only the electromagnetic laws you have learned but also the electromagnetic waves, known as lights.

 Guidance document